TonyTheTaiga/tora/web/src/lib/content/user-guide.md

 ### Authentication

 Tora operates in anonymous mode by default.
 For workspace features and collaboration, provide an API key via environment variable or function parameter.

----

-## Start Tracking Now

-**Your experiment URL is automatically generated** - just visit it to see your metrics visualized in real-time.

-Ready to see your experiments come to life?
-Check the console output after `setup()` for your unique experiment URL.